se-for-sci/se-for-sci.github.io/content/week09_compiled/rust_example/rust.md

 }
 ```

-This will convert the unicode string into a chars iterator, the apply the lambda
+This will convert the unicode string into a chars iterator, then apply the
-function to each char.
-The `.to_digit` call returns `Option`, which is `None` if
+lambda function to each char.
+The `.to_digit` call returns `Option`, which is
-it's not a valid digit, which gets filtered out, so only `3` and `8` remain.
+`None` if it's not a valid digit, which gets filtered out, so only `3` and `8`
+remain.
 Here, `chars` is a lazy iterator; it hasn't computed anything yet.
-It only gets
+It
-processed when you iterator over it.
+only gets processed when you iterator over it.

 ### Traits